 All cases of bankruptcy are handled by the federals courts.
 The decision to pay or not to repay lies in the hands of a bankruptcy judge.
 The evidence is what guides the judge to reach the final decision.

 When a debtor declares his or her state of bankruptcy, the hearing commences.
 Two outcomes are likely; discharge or the restructuring of debt.
 In rare cases, a trustee can be appointed to run your business to implement the pending payments.

 Bankruptcy gives business owners an opportunity to get out of debt while working with traders in a fair manner.
 Once the entire ordeal ends, most debtors will feel much better to start afresh.

 What is an Exception?

-An exception in the world of bankruptcy refers to the properties and assets can retain as you let go of other items.
-Schedule C talks about the personal property as an exception and belongs to the owner even when in debt.
+An exception in the world of bankruptcy refers to the properties and assets that can be retained as you let go of other items.
+Schedule C talks about personal property as an exception and belongs to the owner even when in debt.
 Exceptions are only accessible to a debtor filing for bankruptcy.

 Most Common Types of Bankruptcy

 Once you file for bankruptcy, you need to know that your credit score will receive a negative impact.
 A bankruptcy can stay in your credit history for up to ten years.

 The most common bankruptcy codes in the United States for business owners are chapter 7 (Liquidation) and Chapter 11 (Reorganization).
-We will cover these two in details.
+We will cover these two in detail.